 - Your logo should clearly be visible on marketing materials and your website.
 The header section and navigation bar is usually best, as your customers will see it on every page.

-- A limited color palette can help strengthen your identity – inverting these can be a simple way to create variety in print and online.
+- A limited colour palette can help strengthen your identity – inverting these can be a simple way to create variety in print and online.

 - Use similar, if not identical, fonts – so it feels like your messages come from one brand.
 Choose a typeface that communicates your tone of voice.
 Adding different weights is a good way to create texture and hierarchy within your design.

 - To make sure information stands out on your print materials, put key messaging at the top, then follow on with details and a clear call to action.

 - When creating your website, prioritize user experience.
 That’s everything from how well the page works on mobile, to accessibility – and make sure your visitors can quickly find what they’re looking for.
 Websites built with Squarespace have a responsive design, so they’ll resize to fit any device screen.